Promote Mental Health Awareness with These Video Resources

 WATCH VIDEO: Take a Dive into the World of Mental Illness—Bellevue: Inside and Out

-The Weight of Gold (HBO®)
+The Weight of Gold (HBO)

 From HBO Sports comes a poignant, much-needed documentary look at the widespread mental health issues among Olympic athletes, exposing the lack of resources in place to help them sustain life beyond their sports.
 Directed and executive produced by filmmaker Brett Rapkin—and narrated by the most decorated Olympian of all time, Michael Phelps—The Weight of Gold features profound interviews with top Olympic athletes who open up about the crippling depression rampant among competitors—particularly after the Games are over.
 The Olympians, including Phelps, who speaks extensively about his personal battles with mental health, explain how debilitating the extreme pressures of competition, feelings of inadequacy, and financial burdens can be—and ultimately mourn the tragic fate that these circumstances have brought to peers who have taken their own lives.
 A timely and honest reflection on mental health in athletics, The Weight of Gold brings to light the life-threatening struggles of Olympic athletes, giving this often overlooked crisis the attention it deserves.
-An HBO Production.
+(Available in the U.S. & Canada.)

 Ken Burns Presents Hiding in Plain Sight: Youth Mental Illness (PBS)

 Hiding in Plain Sight: Youth Mental Illness is a two-part, four-hour documentary that explores America’s mental health crisis through the eyes of more than 20 young people, their providers, advocates, family, and friends.
 The interviewees speak courageously about their challenges, difficulty finding treatment, and encounters with stigma—making their experiences more relatable for all of us.
-(Available in the U.S. & Canada.)

 Decolonizing Mental Health (PBS)

 Decolonizing Mental Health dismantles the racism that underscores the mental healthcare industry.
 By focusing its gaze on the transformative work of therapists and individuals of color, it calls for a redressal of the ways in which we define psychiatric illness and health.
-Distributed by PBS Distribution.
-(Available in the U.S. & Canada.)

 Mental Health: Manager’s Edition and Mental Health: Worker’s Edition Series (Channel 1 Creative Media)